Lower Silesia: World War II

 The Polish resistance movement was active in the region, including the Home Army and Olimp organization.

 In the final stages of the war it was the site of several death marches perpetrated by Germany.

 In view of Polish claims to the area, a memorandum prepared by the United States Department of State in May 1945 recommended that the area stay with Germany because there was "no historic or ethnic justification" for granting this land to Poland.

 However, as a result of Soviet insistence at the Potsdam Conference, the Western Allies agreed to the transfer of Lower Silesia to the People's Republic of Poland.
 These border shifts were agreed on pending a final peace conference with Germany which eventually never took place.
 Germany retained the small portion of the former Prussian Province of Lower Silesia to the west of the Oder-Neisse line.

 Modern Poland

 The remaining German population was expelled from the bulk of Lower Silesia east of the Neisse in accordance with the Potsdam Agreement.
 Poles from Central Poland and the Polish areas annexed by the Soviet Union came to the region.

 From 1945 to 1975 Lower Silesia was administered within the Wrocław Voivodeship.
 As a result of the Local Government Reorganisation Act (1975), Poland's administration was reorganized into 49 voivodeships, four of them in Lower Silesia: Jelenia Góra, Legnica, Wałbrzych, and Wrocław Voivodeships (1975–1998).
 As a result of the Local Government Reorganisation Act of 1998, these four provinces were joined into the Lower Silesian Voivodeship (effective 1 January 1999), whose capital is Wrocław.

 Following the Korean War, in 1953–1959, Poland admitted 1,000 North Korean orphans in the region.

-The region has been hit by the 1997 Central European flood.
+The region has been hit by the 1997 Central European flood as well as the 2024 Central European floods.